 Never suffer the heartbreak of blended salad again with these three easy steps for ensuring stellar smoothies.

 There’s nothing quite like the exquisite despair that happens the moment after you’ve tipped a frosty smoothie to your lips, only to discover that the custom blend you’ve created tastes like day-old lawn clippings.
-Green smoothies are a summertime staple for good reason: they pack a nutritional wallop without the ignition of a stove or oven.
+Green smoothies are a warm weather staple for good reason: they pack a nutritional wallop without the ignition of a stove or oven.
 But no matter how efficient, nutritious, and refreshing these meals-in-a-glass are, they’re utterly useless if they don’t taste good.
 In the search for the perfect smoothie combinations, we’ve had our fair share of failure and heartbreak, and come up with these three pro tips to protect you from further smoothie suffering.

 1. Do Your Reading.
 Yes, smoothies are wonderful because they take very little time to make—two-minute meals are some of our favorites—but take the time saved at the stove and use it to read up.
 There are a bevy of books and websites that offer tried-and-true smoothie recipes to make sure that your hard-earned produce won’t turn into tasteless glop.
 Kris Carr might be one of the people most responsible for green smoothies’ popularity, and her digital book Crazy Sexy Juices & Succulent Smoothies is packed with recipes (60 of them, to be exact) that will keep your blender from wandering off into the weeds.
-Also, don’t miss Blended Recipes, a new site that boasts a retro-chic design and fun, helpful videos to revamp your smoothie repertoire.

 2. Go Green!
 Spinach, kale, romaine, broccoli, you name it—green veggies add fiber, vitamins, and an appealing green hue to your blended creations.
 But sometimes it is with the healthiest of intentions that we toss every green item in the fridge into our smoothies, resulting in the disastrous glass of salad.
 Know your palate’s limits when it comes to green goodies.
 Spirulina, for instance, packs big time micronutrients, but the taste isn’t for everyone.
 Likewise, if your smoothie is only kale and beets, you’re likely in for a bitter blend.
 Mix in avocado, small pieces of fruit (apples and frozen bananas work particularly well), or non-dairy milk to balance out the earthiness of your greens.
 Sweetening smoothies shouldn’t mean dumping cups of white sugar into an otherwise healthy meal.
 Pitted dates will add a touch of vitamin B6 and enough of a sugary kick for even the most spinach-rich of smoothies.